OCHA-DAP/hdx-signals/docs/datasets/internal-displacement.md

 ## Signals detection

-We transform IDMC event data into a time series and calculate monthly displacements as the rolling sum of displacements across the past 30 days.
+We first remove duplicated event databased on event ID.
+If multiple entries for a single event ID, then only the recommended figures are kept if available.
+If unavailable, then the latest data updated into the IDU is kept based on the `created_at` date.
+We then transform this IDMC event data into a time series and calculate monthly displacements as the rolling sum of displacements across the past 30 days.

 Signals are generated whenever monthly displacements reach levels not seen in the past one or three years.
 Given the significant differences in conflict and natural disaster displacement, signals are generated separately for each type.
-Signals are not generated if monthly fatalities are below the minimum threshold of 10,000 (conflict-driven) and 100,000 (disaster-driven).
+Signals are not generated if monthly fatalities are below the minimum threshold of 5,000 (conflict-driven) and 50,000 (disaster-driven).

 #### Examples